 We’ll be updating this list as other financial options become available, but the above should be helpful as you kick-off your search.
 You can also check out Resolve’s extensive list of fertility financing programs.

 Companies in competitive industries often offer at least some support in as far as fertility benefits to their staff in a bid to retain talent, especially among female and LGBTQ+ employees.
 Some of these benefits are also available for surrogacy.
-Fertility packages are becoming more popular, with 31% of US employers offering such benefits in 2018 when compared to 24% in 2016.
+Fertility packages are becoming more popular, with 31% of US employers with 500 employees or more offering such benefits in 2018 when compared to 24% in 2016.
 While your employer will not cover the whole cost of your surrogacy journey, fertility benefits can get you off to a good start.

 If you haven’t already, look into your benefits or speak with your Human Resources / Benefits contact about options available to you.
 It doesn’t hurt to encourage your employer to look into adding fertility treatment coverage if they’re still not offering it – fertility benefits are becoming more commonly expected by employees, regardless of industry.